-The O-320-E2D and O-320-H2AD are reciprocating (non-turbine), carbureted (not fuel injected), four-stroke, normally-aspirated (no forced induction system, such as a turbocharger), four-cylinder engines, with 320 cubic inches of displacement.
+The O-235-L2C is a reciprocating (non-turbine), carbureted (not fuel injected), four-stroke, normally-aspirated (no forced induction system, such as a turbocharger), four-cylinder engine, with 235 cubic inches of displacement.

-The engine's ignition is supplied by a dual-redundant magneto system.
-On the C172M, one unit is a fully independent magneto, which does not require electrical power to operate.
-The other is a SureFly Electronic Ignition unit, which does require electrical power to function, but is more efficient and reliable and requires less maintenance.
+The engine's ignition is supplied by a dual-redundant magneto system, which is fully independent and does not require electrical power to operate.